AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-4.md

 ## Understanding the role of Templates in AEM Content Services

-AEM Editable Templates are used to define the HTTP end-points that will be accessed to expose the Event content as JSON.
+AEM Editable Templates are used to define the HTTP end-points that is accessed to expose the Event content as JSON.

 Traditionally AEM's Editable Templates are used to define Web pages, however this use is simply convention.
 Editable Templates can be used to compose **any** set of content; how that content is accessed: as a HTML in a browser, as JSON consumed by JavaScript (AEM SPA Editor) or a Mobile App is a function of the how that page is requested.

 In AEM Content Services, editable templates are used to define how the JSON data is exposed.

-For the [!DNL WKND Mobile] App, we'll create a single Editable Template which will be used to drive a single API endpoint.
+For the [!DNL WKND Mobile] App, we'll create a single Editable Template which is used to drive a single API endpoint.
 While this example is simple to illustrate the concepts of AEM Headless, you can create multiple Pages (or Endpoints) each exposing different sets of content to create a more complex, and better organized API.

 ## Understanding the API End-point